 Matt Lorito scored a goal and assisted on two others all in the first period and Dennis Robertson scored twice on the power play to propel the Bears (7-6-3, 4-4-1), who extended their unbeaten streak to six games (4-0-2).

 You just cant give them chances like that, St. Lawrence senior goalie Matt Weninger said.
-We still havent learned our lessons and it shows because were still on a losing streak.
+We still havent learned our lessons.

 Not only have the reeling Saints (8-11-2, 2-5-2) not won a game in more than a month and half, they also were dealt their ninth setback in their past 11 games.